Hard to imagine is any burial of Sardine or Entierro de la Sardine, as called in Spanish.

 pay their last respects.
 Some shed crocodile tears, others lament with shrill cries.

-Did you know that there is no age restriction to pay homage to Puerto's carnival icon of the sea?
+Did you know that there is no age restriction to pay homage to the icon of the subtropical Tenerife carnival by the sea ?

 Little children are not uncommon in the procession that leads to the burial ground by the harbor.